 Hearty Meatloaf Recipe

-Easily modified basic meatloaf recipe
+Easily modified basic meatloaf recipe.
+Includes how to make it gluten-free.

 - 1 medium to large onion, minced